Dak Prescott Player Prop Bets for NFL Week 12 | Dallas vs. Las Vegas 11/25/2021

 Matchup vs. Las Vegas

-- This week Prescott will face the NFL's 10th-ranked pass defense (233.6 yards allowed per game).
+- The Raiders have the NFL's 10th-ranked pass defense this season, surrendering 233.6 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Raiders defense is ranked 21st in the NFL.
+- With 18 passing TDs allowed this season, the Raiders defense is ranked 21st in the league.

 Recent Performances